pote/philote/README.md

 ## Basics

-Philote implements a basic [Publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), messages sent over the websocket connection are classified into `channels`, and each connection is given read/write access to a given list of channels at authentication time.
+Philote implements a basic topic-based [Publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), messages sent over the websocket connection are classified into `channels`, and each connection is given read/write access to a given list of channels at authentication time.

 Messages sent over a connection for a given channel (to which it has write permission) will be received by all other connections (that have read permission to the channel in question).